ibm-cloud-architecture/ibm-cloud-stencils/README.md

 Notes:
 1. Stencils provided as PREVIEW are subject to change.
-2. Groups help organize diagrams:
+2. Groups are provided to help organize diagrams:

 ![Groups](/images/groups.png)

-3. Standard colors include:
+3. Standard colors used in templates include:

 ![Colors](/images/colors.png)

-4. Redesigned icons (some originals are still available):
+4. Redesigned icons include (some originals are still available):

 ![RedesignedIcons](/images/redesignedicons.png)